Sex Therapy in Nanaimo

 - questions around identity, desire, or repeating relational patterns

-Often, these concerns feel confusing and frustrating, especially when efforts to fix them only increase pressure, performance anxiety, or self-judgment.
+These concerns can feel confusing and frustrating, especially when efforts to fix them only increase pressure, performance anxiety, or self-judgment.

 ∴